carlan/docker-training/docs/docker_concepts.md

 As we just saw, an image is the basis of a container, a blueprint to get a container running.
 An image is built to be used in a container.
 Also, an image doesn't have a state and it never changes.

 If you want to run a Java application, you'll need an operation system like Ubuntu or Windows, and you'll also need the Java installed in the image to run your application.
-It's like a virtual machine that you can't modify.